Categories |

 With repetition and practice, children achieve automaticity with all kinds of activities–pouring, painting, swinging on their own, walking, writing, and maybe even surfing.

-One big way adults can better support children through this process is to offer up play environments where children have ample opportunity and time to practice skills.
+One big way adults can better support children through this process is to offer up play environments where children can practice skills.
 For example, it’s hard to master pouring when you never have time or opportunity to pour.

-Another way to be supportive of this process: be accepting of the inevitable awkwardness.
+Another way to support this process is to accept the inevitable awkwardness.
 Until automaticity is achieved, children’s efforts can be clumsy, bumbling, slow, graceless, unpolished, and messy.
-Learning to pour comes with spills.
-Learning to master a paintbrush comes with messes.
+Learning to pour comes with spills, and learning to master a paintbrush comes with messes.
 It’s all part of the process.

 Contribute content to Playvolution HQ